ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 without needing to know how to cast a pointer to an integer of the correct size and signedness.

+# Design discussion

-## Should the accessor be nestable?
+## The accessor is not nestable

 We considered making `aligned_accessor` "wrap" any accessor type meeting the right requirements.
 For example, `aligned_accessor` could take the inner accessor as a template parameter, store an instance of it, and dispatch to its member functions.